English for Academic Purposes

 2. Receiving the program details

-Details of tuition fee payment will be sent to you via e-mail, and the course guide will be sent by post.
-The mailing of this document serves as notification that you are now officially enrolled on the course.
+Details of tuition fee payment and the course guide will be sent to you via e-mail.
+The email serves as notification that you are now officially enrolled on the course.

 3. Pay the tuition fees